Arbutus menziesii: Ecology

 The tree can be found growing along with Douglas-fir.
 The thin bark is susceptible to fire, but new saplings readily sprout after such disturbances.
 Mature trees survive fire, and can regenerate more rapidly after fire than Douglas-firs.
 Pacific madrone also produce very large numbers of seeds, which sprout following fire.
 The tree also sprouts from cut stems.

 Many mammal and bird species feed off the berries, including juncos, American robins, cedar waxwings, band-tailed pigeons, varied thrushes, quail, mule deer, raccoons, ring-tailed cats, and bears.
 As the fruit are produced in great quantity and may persist on the tree into winter, their value as a food source is great.
 Mule deer will also eat the young shoots when the trees are regenerating after fire.
 The flowers also produce nectar which can be made into honey.
 Mature leaves are almost always ignored by browsing animals, but young leafy sprouts are eaten by ungulates and the dusky-footed woodrat.
 It is considered a high-importance winter forage species for many ungulates.

 It is important as a nest site for many birds, and in mixed woodland it seems to be chosen for nestbuilding disproportionately to its numbers.
 This may be due to the susceptibility of the tree to heart rot, which makes it desirable for cavity-nesting birds.
 Pacific Madrona also provides cover for big game and small mammals, and perching sites for a variety of bird species.
 They are important habitat for woodpecker and sapsucker species.

 Pathogens

 Arbutus menziesii has low disease resistance and hosts many pathogens such as heart rot, butt rot, and stem cankers.
 It is afflicted by a fungal leaf blister disease caused by Exobasidium vaccinii which causes mostly aesthetic damage.
-The species is also lethally affected by fungi of the genus Phytophthora, including the sudden oak death (Phytophthora ramorum) which damages branches and foliage, and a canker disease caused by Phytophthora cactorum which leads to root and butt rot.
+The species is also lethally affected by oomycetes of the genus Phytophthora, including the sudden oak death (Phytophthora ramorum) which damages branches and foliage, and a canker disease caused by Phytophthora cactorum which leads to root and butt rot.
 Other pathogens include Arbutus canker (Nattrassia mangiferae), which causes shoot blight; Fusicoccum aesculi which causes dieback and creates a burned appearance; and Neofusicoccum arbuti, madrone canker, which cause dead or dying branches, crown dieback, cankers, and sometimes death.

 Thinning stands, soil loss and compaction, and a host of other impacts increase susceptibility to disease, especially on less dense stands.